PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 :
     Available since: {{< minver v="1.7.7" >}}

-    This hook allows to display the extra field values added in an address from using hook 'additionalCustomerAddressFields'
+    This hook allows to display extra field values added in an address form using hook 'additionalCustomerAddressFields'

     Located in: /themes/classic/templates/customer/_partials/block-address.tpl